MicrosoftDocs/bingmaps-docs/BingMaps/sdk-native/map-control-api/index.md

 Name                                                                   | Details
 ----------------------------------------------------------------       | ------------------------------------------------------
 [CustomTileMapLayer](CustomTileMapLayer-class.md)                      | Allows a developer to generate custom tiles on the client to overlay on the map.
-[DefaultMapCameraAnimation](Android/DefaultMapCameraAnimation-class.md)| Lets a developer supply custom parameters for driving animated transitions on a map.
-Android only.
-[GeoboundingBox](GeoboundingBox-class.md)                              | Used to describe a geographical rectangle.
+[GeoboundingBox](GeoboundingBox-class.md)                              | Describes a geographical rectangle.
-[Geolocation](Geolocation-class.md)                                    | Describes a geographic point.
-[Geopath](Geopath-class.md)                                            | Describes an ordered collection of points, usable for defining a polyline or polygon.
+[Geopath](Geopath-class.md)                                            | Describes an ordered series of geographic points, usable for defining a polyline or polygon.
+[Geopoint](Geopoint-class.md)                                          | Describes a geographic point.
+[Geoposition](Geoposition-class.md)                                    | Describes a geographic position's basic information: latitude, longitude, and altitude.
+[Geoshape](Geoshape-class.md)                                          | Describes a geographic shape.
 [GroundOverlayMapLayer](GroundOverlayMapLayer-class.md)                | Displays an image in a geographic area.
 [MapCamera](MapCamera-class.md)                                        | A collection of properties that describes a camera from which to view a map
 [MapElement](MapElement-class.md)                                      | Base abstract class that serves as foundation for elements within the map.